MahiraPatel/Workload_Aware/README.md

 7. Performs a parameter sweep over different layer counts and promotion thresholds.
 8. Compares results with a static Bloom filter.

-To run the script, simply execute:
+To run the script first you need to import dataset (https://www.kaggle.com/datasets/samahsadiq/benign-and-malicious-urls) in your working directory before running the program, and then simply execute:

 ```bash
 python workload_aware_ds.py